JATOS/JATOS_docs/docs/References_Configs_and_JATOS_API/JATOS_Configuration.md

 ### Address and Port

 By default, JATOS binds to all locally available IP addresses (including 127.0.0.1) on port 9000.
-Usually, JATOS is installed together with a reverse proxy (e.g., Nginx or Apache), but if you don't want to use a proxy, you must set up the hostname or IP address and port.
+Usually, JATOS is installed together with a reverse proxy (e.g., Nginx or Apache), but if you don't want to use a proxy, you must set up the hostname or IP address and port: `jatos.http.address` and `jatos.http.port`.

-- **For v3.8.1 and lower:** `play.server.http.address` and `play.server.http.port`
-- **For v3.8.2 and higher:** `jatos.http.address` and `jatos.http.port`

 **Config file example:**
 ~~~shell